franchsli/whatsapp_clone_django/README.md

     - Add the "read more" function to messages.
     - Add the archived chats logic.
     - Use text truncation for the last messages.
-    - Rename sender user field from message.
     - Add the create chats logic.
-    - Improve readibility and scalability of consumers.
     - Make it so the chats name come with the contact that the user has.
     - Reconsider the exceptions.py file